vinaykumarvvs/api-automation-tutorial/ReadMe.md

 ## API Automation Tutorial

-In this tutorial you are going to learn <b>How to Automate the API Tests</b> using <b>RESTAssured Library</b>
+In this tutorial you are going to learn <b>How to Automate the REST API's in Java</b> using <b>RESTAssured Library</b>

-This project contains automated API tests explained step by step.
-The tech stack used for this project are:
+The tech stack used for this tutorial are:
 1. **JAVA** as the programming language for writing test code
 2. **TestNg** as the framework
 3. **Gradle** as the build tool